Chancellor’s Translational Research Initiative (CTRI)

 Projects will be reviewed on the basis of technological soundness, commercial market attractiveness and feasibility to meet milestones.
 Successful proposals will demonstrate outstanding scientific and technological merit whose results can advance the TRL, result in novel intellectual property (IP), and have potential to license to an industrial partner or to an investor-backed start-up company.

 Project proposals must contain the following sections and be no longer than 3 pages in length.
-Alternatively, a powerpoint of no more than 6 slides can be submitted in lieu of a written proposal.

 - Problem being solved